Chafarinas Islands: History

 These offshore islands were probably the Tres Insulae of the Romans and the Zafrān of the Arabs.

 They were uninhabited and unclaimed in 1848, when the French government decided to occupy them, in order to monitor the tribes living in the border area between Morocco and French Algeria.
-A small expedition under the command of Colonel MacMahon (the future Marshal MacMahon) left Oran by sea and by land in January 1848 to take possession of the islands.
+A small expedition under the command of then Colonel MacMahon left Oran by sea and by land in January 1848 to take possession of the islands.
 Forewarned by its consul in Oran, Spain, which also coveted the Chafarinas, quickly dispatched a warship to the islands from Malaga.
 When the French arrived, the Spaniards had already taken possession of the islands in the name of Queen Isabel II.

 Geography

 The Chafarinas Islands are made up of three islands (from west to east, with areas in hectares):